 Valencia is a great walking city; virtually everything is in walking distance and the ground is very flat.
-This is especially exciting during Valencia Fallas because of how easy it is to explore the myriad of things on every street.
+This is especially helpful during Valencia Fallas because of how easy it is to explore the myriad of things on every street.
 Follow our Valencia Fallas guide for the most awe-inspiring sights!

 Begin by strolling through Falla Cuba – Literato Azorin to gaze in wonder at the incredible ninots.
 The Fallas are divided into different districts, indicative of the amount of time and money invested in the monuments.
 The “Secció Especial” (Special Section) is a selected group of the most important Fallas commissions in Valencia.
 From 1942 until today, its awards hold the highest prestige and are the most impressive across the city.
-Your trail of the Secció Especial begins in Ruzafa, Valencia’s bohemian treasure known for its picturesque, narrow streets, independent art galleries and french-inspired balconies.
-During this time, Ruzafa is also home to more epic ninots in your second site Falla Sueca – Literato Azorin.
+Your trail of the Secció Especial begins in Ruzafa, Valencia’s bohemian treasure known for its picturesque, narrow streets, independent art galleries, and french-inspired balconies.
+During this time, Ruzafa is also home to more epic ninots in your second site of Falla Sueca – Literato Azorin.

 Pause to reflect on the incredible sights you’ve seen so far with a traditional Valencian delicacy.
 Similar to a churro, buñuelos de calabaza are sweet, deep-fried dough balls made of pumpkin, and served with cups of hot chocolate.
-Horchatería Fabián is famous in the area for serving the best traditional buñuelos and you will need to re-fuel before the rest of your busy day.
+Horchatería Fabián is famous in the area for serving the best traditional buñuelos and you will need one in order re-fuel before the rest of your busy day.
 Due to its popularity, it is likely that you will need to queue (roughly 15 minutes), but it’s well worth the wait!

-Opening hours; Monday-Friday, 8am-1pm; 5-9pm: Saturday and Sunday, 5-9pm.
+Opening hours; Monday-Friday, 8.00-13.00; 17.00-21.00; Saturday and Sunday, 17.00-21.00.

-Venture through to Valencia’s old town via Falla Convento Jersualén for more incredible ninots on your way to the Mascletà.
-Mascletàs are at the heart and soul of the Fallas celebrations and are unique to Valencian culture.
-Every day during Valencia Fallas at 2pm in the Plaza del Ayuntamiento, the Mascletà begins.
+The Mascletà begins every day during Valencia Fallas at 2pm in the Plaza del Ayuntamiento.
 The experience is exciting, rousing, and loud—glass windows have even been known to shatter with the noise!
-In order to truly embrace the spirit of the Mascletà, arrive early (around 1pm) to secure your place in the centre of the action.
+In order to truly embrace the spirit of the Mascletà, arrive early (around 13.00) to secure your place in the centre of the action.

 The explosions last for 10 minutes leaving plenty of time for a rest and an aperitif in the stunning Mercado Colon.

-Take a rest in one of Valencia’s architectural wonders- Mercado Colon.
-With its high ceilings and stain glass features, the market possesses distinct Valencian Art Nouveau style and is truly one of Valencia’s most beautiful places to stop for a drink before stopping by your final destination to view the ninots: Falla Plaza del Pilar.
+Take a rest in one of Valencia’s architectural wonders, Mercado Colon.
+With its high ceilings and stain glass features, the market possesses distinct Valencian Art Nouveau style and is truly one of Valencia’s most beautiful places to stop for a drink before visiting your final destination to view the ninots: Falla Plaza del Pilar.
 Plaça del Pilar has been the most awarded commission in the last 50 years with up to 12 Special Section prizes, making it a must-see for your Valencia Fallas trail!

 If you still have energy after your jam-packed day, head back to the city in time for the Valencia Fallas fireworks.

-Firework times: March 16th at 00.00am, March 17th at 1am, March 18th at 1.30am (‘Nit Del Foc’ or Night of the Fire)
+Firework times: March 16th at midnight, March 17th at 1:00AM, March 18th at 1:00AM (‘Nit Del Foc’ or Night of the Fire)